dljsjr/pisciform.fish/README.md

       2. Variables that are *not* exported will be set in the calling `fish` environment with `set -g`
    3. Aliases that exist after the script was run but did not exist before it was run will be created with `alias`
 10. The fish environment will `pushd` the reversed directory stack from the function execution; in other words, it will start from the bottom so that it ends up with the same final stack order as the subshell had when the function call completed.
+    1. This only applies to Bash and ZSH, since POSIX doesn't have a concept of a directory stack and doesn't have `pushd`/`popd` commands.
-    1. If the element on the bottom of the stack is the same as the directory the function was originally called from, it'll get skipped.
+    2. If the element on the bottom of the stack is the same as the directory the function was originally called from, it'll get skipped.
 11. If the final directory from the directory stack following is not the same as the final value of the `PWD` environment variable, we'll `cd` in to the value that's in the ending version of `PWD`

 These values are all captured in a temporary directory created using `mktemp -d`.
 The wrapper function will clean up the `tmpdir` after execution.